 Because in many ways access to social media is a trade for privacy, it’s best for kids not to have independent access before adolescence.
 There’s too much potential for their privacy to be compromised and for them to have negative experiences.

 It’s also difficult for kids and teens to understand the permanence of their online actions.
 On the internet, there really is no such thing as “gone.”
 Once something is posted or communicated online, it likely continues to exist somewhere, even when deleted from its original location.

 In terms of cognitive development, teens, and even young adults, often have difficulty grasping the long-term consequences of their behavior.
 They also tend to act impulsively.
 The short-term gain of forwarding something that they might find funny in the moment can lead to serious long-term problems.
 In some circumstances, simply passing along harmful or threatening information electronically can make a user just as responsible as the person originally posting it.
 If there is something that your child wouldn’t say or do offline, they shouldn’t do it online.
 It can, and usually does, stay with them forever.

 Social media warning signs

 Child psychologists at Children’s Colorado often find it interesting to see what happens when teens come into treatment, which is a tech-free zone.
-At first they’re concerned about how they’re going to handle it.
+At first, they’re concerned about how they’re going to handle it.
 But then they do fine.
 Whether they admit it or not, most of them appreciate the break — and many of them do admit it.
 They don't want to be left out, but at the same time, it's a lot to manage.
-Some of them have even asked their parents to restrict phone use just to have a reason to tell their friends they can't.
+Some of them have even asked their parents to restrict phone use just to have a reason to tell their friends why they’re offline.